Kanem–Bornu Empire: Fief administration

 Administration of fiefs in the Kanem–Bornu Empire was handled through the chima system, first devised under the Sayfawa and later inherited by both the al-Kanemi dynasty and Rabih az-Zubayr.
 All land in the empire formally belonged to the sovereign.
 Fiefs were awarded by the mais and shehus to any persons they wished, including courtiers (kogunawa), princes (abbawa), princesses (nanawa), and religious clerics (ulama).
 Fief-holders could live in the lands given to them, or live in the capital and subsist on the revenue generated.
 Frontier fiefs could be given to military commanders, especially those of the lower classes, serving to strengthen the borders and further integrating the imperial periphery with the center.
 Some fiefs became attached to certain offices over time and became hereditary.
-Most fiefs reverted back to the mai or shehu after the death of the holder; the ruler could then reassign it as they wished, either within or outside the former holder's family.
+Most fiefs reverted to the mai or shehu after the death of the holder; the ruler could then reassign it as they wished, either within or outside the former holder's family.
 Fiefs could also be revoked in the lifetime of a holder, or be sold to another person by the holder themself.

 There were two classes of chima holders, chima gana (junior chima) and chima kura (senior chima).
 Chima kuras were the formal owners of a fief and could own multiple territories throughout the empire.
 From the time of Ali I Gaji onwards, fief holders lived at the capital, while the individual fiefs were administered on their behalf by chima ganas.
 The only notable figure in the nobility to not reside in the capital itself was the galadima, a high-ranking governor of the western provinces.
 As day-to-day overseers, the power of a chima gana within their territory was near unlimited, as long as taxes and tribute was paid to the central government, law and order was maintained, and armies were raised when demanded by the sovereign.

 The number and size of the fiefs in the empire varied throughout its history.
 By 1893, the empire was divided into 524 fiefs, administered by 104 chima kura.
 Fiefs could be composed of a single village or a whole district.